VilmaTuresson/gallery-ture/README.md

 **The Publishing Form**

 In the form, other photographers with an interest in publishing can send a message regarding who they are and what kind of photos they would like to see on the site.
-It will also contain an email address as info contact.

 - input field for users full name
 - input field for users email address